rust-lang/cargo/src/doc/guide.md

 about them, here’s a summary:

 * `Cargo.toml` is about describing your dependencies in a broad sense, and is written by you.
-* `Cargo.lock` contains exact information about your dependencies, and is maintained by Cargo.
+* `Cargo.lock` contains exact information about your dependencies.
+It is maintained by Cargo and should not be manually edited.
 * If you’re building a library, put `Cargo.lock` in your `.gitignore`.
 * If you’re building an executable, check `Cargo.lock` into `git`.